juxtaduo/pulseplay/docs/developer/DOCS_INDEX.md

-# 📚 PulsePlay AI - Documentation Index
+# 📚 PulsePlay - Documentation Index

-Welcome to the PulsePlay AI documentation!
+Welcome to the PulsePlay documentation!
 This index will help you find the information you need.

 ---